 Introducing Cloud Cost Recommendations

 Kubernetes as the great equalizer has transformed the way we define application infrastructure.
-Simply describe/declare what you need in a YAML-based configuration and Kubernetes is off to the races to fulfill your request.
+One of the many Kubernetes benefits is that you can simply describe/declare what you need in a YAML-based configuration and Kubernetes is off to the races to fulfill your request.

 Though the ease and ability to tune with a single line of YAML the resources you need, sometimes we are prone to over-provisioning for safety.
 Container-based workloads can get expensive which we go into detail about exactly how Kubernetes becomes expensive due to rocketing consumption.